seanleong339/Twitdockair/README.md

 # Twitdockair

 Twitdockair is a simple ETL project I started to familiarise with setting up Apache Airflow on Docker, as well as utilising Airflow as an orchestrator to build DAGs for a data pipeline.
 The current schedule of the pipeline is set to run every hour, and extracts 100 tweets at a time.
-However if you want to do any further processing of the data, it would be better to export the data to a tool like Spark.

 ![alt text](https://github.com/seanleong339/Twitdockair/blob/main/images/ui.PNG "ui")